JuliaLang/PkgDev.jl/README.md

 ### PkgDev.format(package_name)

 Format all the Julia source code files for the package with name `package_name`.
-The package you want to tag must be deved in the current Julia environment.
+The package you want to format must be deved in the current Julia environment.
 This function uses [DocumentFormat.jl](https://github.com/julia-vscode/DocumentFormat.jl).